MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 menu:
   main:
     identifier: "tutorial_introduction"
-    title: "Overview of MeVisLab Tutorials and general information about User Interface, Modules, types of Modules, searching for Modules and Glossary including filetypes."
+    title: "Overview of MeVisLab Tutorials and general information about User Interface, modules, types of modules, searching for modules and Glossary including filetypes."
     weight: 310
     parent: "tutorials"
 ---